Ross Zucco

 Ross Barta Zucco (April 20, 1934 – September 28, 1960) was an American speed skater.
-He competed in the 10,000 m event at the 1960 Winter Olympics and finished in 10th place.
+Ross trained at Iceland in Paramount CA in, what was then simply called "indoor speed skating."
+Later it would be known as Short Track Speed Skating.
+What was remarkable is that he was able to transfer that skill to skating on a much larger outdoor track and qualified to compete in the 10,000 m event at the 1960 Winter Olympics and finished in 10th place.
 A few months later he was killed in a car accident by a 16-year-old drunk driver.